Gary Sinise to receive honorary AARP Purpose Prize Award | News Channel 3-12

 4. Don Schoendorfer of Irvine, California, whose Free Wheelchair Mission has shipped nearly 1.4 million wheelchairs to people in 94 countries who would not otherwise be able to afford one.

-5. Laura Stachel of Berkeley, California, whose We Care Solar promotes safe motherhood and reduces maternal mortality in frontline medical facilities.
+5. Laura Stachel of Berkeley, California, whose We Care Solar promotes safe motherhood and reduces maternal mortality in frontline.

 AARP said 10 named Purpose Prize fellows will also be honored.
 Each of them will receive a $10,000 award to further the mission of their organization.